rmrk-team/rmrk-spec/standards/rmrk1.0.0/entities/collection.md

 effectively immutable after being created, with the exception of the issuer value.
 The current issuer of the collection can assign a new issuer using a CHANGEISSUER interaction.

+A collection is the context of one or more NFTs.
+For example, a Cryptokitty Generation 0 is an NFT in the "Generation 0 kitties" collection, and an ENS (Ethereum Name System) domain is part of the ENS collection, while a POAP-EthParis NFT might be given to everyone who attended EthParis, and will be part of the POAP master collection.
+Every NFT must have a parent context it belongs to.

 ## Collection Standard

 A collection MUST adhere to the following standard.